lunarjournal/varpa/README.txt

 License
 -------

-All code contained within this repository is copyrighted with all rights reserved.
+All source code contained within this repository is copyrighted with all rights reserved.

 It is stricly prohibited to use, modify or distribute code contained in this